 However, you don’t have to spend multiple grand to buy a quality digital piano.

 If you’re new to this market, it can be daunting to choose from dozens and dozens of different models and makes that all look very similar and have similar characteristics.

-Regardless, I always recommend trying the instruments in person, for it’s the only way to know with 100% certainty whether you like it or if there’s a better alternative for you (things like touch and sound tend to be very personal and subjective factors).
+Regardless, I always recommend trying the instruments in person, for it’s the only way to know with 100% certainty whether you like it or if there’s a better alternative for you (things like touch and sound tend to be very subjective factors).

 Now, let’s finally dive into the list and talk about each contender in detail.

 Here are all the models that made it onto this list – please welcome the best digital pianos under $1,500:

 - Yamaha YDP-165 – A Tough Guy from a Legendary Brand